 The CEO received the following awards of share options or other equity-based awards during the year ended 31 December 2022, granted under the Company's 2018 Equity Incentive Plan.
-All options granted to Dr. Itin vest over a four-year period from the date of grant, with 25% of the award vesting on the first anniversary of the commencement date the remaining shares vesting in monthly in equal instalments thereafter, subject to Dr. Itin's continued service through each vesting date.
+All options granted to Dr. Itin vest over a fouryear period from the date of grant, with 25% of the award vesting on the first anniversary of the commencement date the remaining shares vesting in monthly in equal instalments thereafter, subject to Dr. Itin's continued service through each vesting date.
 The award was granted on the basis of the CEO's pivotal role in ensuring achievement of the Company's goals, the recommendation of the independent compensation consultant, the size of awards granted to other senior executives and staff, and the aggregate value of vested awards held by the recipient.

 Director Form of award Date of grant Number of awards Exercise price (1) Face value at date of grant (2) Fair value at date of grant (3) Expiry date (4) Christian Itin, Ph.D.
-Fair market value share options 22 July 2022 250,000 \$2.86 \$715,000 \$507,535 22 July 2032
+Fair market value share options 22 July 2022 250,000 \$2.86 \$715,000 \$507,535 22 July 2032 granted.
+The fair value of share options granted is determined by taking the fair value calculated in accordance with the Black Scholes Model multiplied by the number of share options granted.
+Refer to note 19 of the consolidated financial statements for the year ended 31 December 2022 for the assumptions used in the determination of the fair value of share options.

-1 The exercise price of all these share options was the market value of our ADSs at the date of grant.
+The exercise price of all these share options was the market value of our ADSs at the date of grant.

-2 The face value of share options granted have been calculated using the share price on the date of grant multiplied by the number of share options granted.
+The face value of share options granted have been calculated using the share price on the date of grant multiplied by the number of share options